facelessuser/coloraide/docs/src/markdown/interpolation.md

 </figcaption>
 </figure>

 The `interpolate` method allows a user to create a linear interpolation function using two or more colors.
-A returned interpolation function accepts an input between 0 - 1 and will cause a new color between the specified colors to be returned.
+By default, a returned interpolation function accepts numerical input in the [domain](#domains) of [0, 1] and will cause a new color between the specified colors to be returned.

 By default, colors are interpolated in the perceptually uniform Oklab color space, though any supported color space can be used instead.
 This also applies to all methods that use interpolation, such as [`steps`](#steps), [`mix`](#mixing), etc.

 As an example, below we create an interpolation between `#!color rebeccapurple` and `#!color lch(85% 100 85)`.
-We then step through values of `0.1`, `0.2`, `0.3`, etc. This returns colors at various positions on the line that connects the two colors, `0` returning `#!color rebeccapurple` and `1` returning `#!color lch(85% 100 85)`.
+We then step through values of `0.0`, `0.1`, `0.2`, etc. This returns colors at various positions on the line that connects the two colors, `0` returning `#!color rebeccapurple` and `1` returning `#!color lch(85% 100 85)`.

 ```playground